 Do you ever find yourself confused about the differences between content marketing and influencer marketing?
 Are you wondering which approach will best carry your brand to blazing success and maximum exposure?
 Here’s a helpful primer for you, then.

 First, let’s define the two concepts.
 Content marketing is the process of creating and distributing valuable, relatable content to attract and engage an audience with the objective of driving profitable customer action.
-Influencer marketing involves collaborating with a prominent individual to distribute content.
+Influencer marketing involves collaborating with a prominent individual (or a group of individuals) to distribute content.

 One career path sounds way more exciting, doesn’t it?
 Who among us doesn’t dream of being an influencer?
 Earning such a title means we have sway, authority, and even the envy of our millions of followers.